 You can check out these excellent Shimano cycling shoes and compare the differences in look and design of city, road, and mountain bike shoes easily!

-Choosing the correct shoe for biking may sound like a mundane task, but it is clearly more important than you may have originally thought!
+Choosing the correct shoe for mountain biking may sound like a mundane task, but it is clearly more important than you may have originally thought!

 So are you ready for your mountain bike experience, are you well equipped with everything you need and might need?
 Then it is time you pick your trail and hit it.

 Along with the items listed above, another great piece of equipment is a fitness tracker such as the HELO fitness band, which can help monitor your rides and track your progress.
+You can also check out this awesome guide to find additional mountain bike gear you might need.

 If you still don’t feel comfortable trying out mountain biking, using a stationary bicycle is not a bad idea.